sduclassroom/sysprog/week10/README.md

 - each thread has its own PC/IP => its own stack
 - threads are in the same virtual address space => communication is natural
 - context switch is cheaper

-Pros:
+- pros:
   - communcation is easy
   - context swich is cheap
   - if you have more than one core, paralelization may be achieved
   - overlapping I/O with other activities (like in multiprogramming) <= this is possible if your OS "knows" about your threads.

-Cons:
+- cons:
   - synchronization problems (processes also have them)
   - ...

 #### Synchronizations problems
 - critical section